Does knowing letter names help children learn to read more easily? Some people think so, but others disagree. Read our assessment of the arguments.

 Children in the best performing group only learned to say the sounds of 3.5 letters on average after 34 lessons spread over a 9 week period.
 This means it took an average of around 10 lessons to teach the children each letter sound!

-The rate of learning in the best group wasn’t much better than for the control group who managed to learn 1 letter sound on average even though they were being taught about numbers instead of letters.
+Also, the rate of learning in the best group in the study wasn’t much better than for the control group even though the control children were being taught about numbers instead of letters.

 Finally, the validity of the whole study is very questionable.
 The point of the research was to compare the benefits of learning letter sounds on their own with learning letter sounds and letter names at the same time.